ChristianSilvermoon/Modularized-Shell-Runtime-Config/USAGE.md

 * `$EPOCHSECONDS` — See BASH's Manual Page
 * `$EPOCHREALTIME` — See BASH's Manual Page

-### Calling Overidden Built-ins & Aliased Commands
+### Calling Overidden Built-ins, Commands, and Aliased Commands
 Though not necessarily required or needed, some Config files may **override** shell built-ins, such as `cd`

 At least in `bash` and `zsh`: